izhar360/izhar360/README.md

 - 🔭 I’m currently working on [Next JS Blog](https://github.com/izhar360/BadBingFrontEnd)

-- 👯 I’m looking to collaborate on [MERN Stack Project](https://github.com/izhar360/FinalYearProjects)
+- 👯 I’m looking for a collaborater on my Final Year Project for University.

 - 👷 I'm available for freelance, contract based and full time Job.